MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 In order to authenticate a user through device code flow, you need to:

-1. Go to Azure Active Directory on Azure portal and find your app registration.
+1. Go to Azure Active Directory in Azure portal and find your app registration.
-2. Navigate to Authentication section.
+2. Navigate to the **Authentication** section.
-3. Under Suggested Redirected URIs check the URI that ends with `/common/oauth2/nativeclient`.
+3. Under **Suggested Redirected URIs** check the URI that ends with `/common/oauth2/nativeclient`.
-4. Under Default Client Type, select `yes` for `Treat application as a public client`.
+4. Under **Default Client Type**, select `yes` for `Treat application as a public client`.

 This will let the application authenticate, but the application still doesn't have permission to log you into Active Directory, or access resources on your behalf.